edsu/inkdroid.org/_posts/2018-05-13-multiverse.md

 could be written more [declaratively] in HTML.
 So instead of needing to drop down into procedural JavaScript when writing, the writer could compose a series of possible words as a simple unordered list &lt;ul&gt;.
-Then, on display, the page would collapse the various possibilities into a particular reading by some JavaScript that runs behind the scenes.
+Then, on display, the page would collapse the various possibilities into a particular reading using some JavaScript that runs behind the scenes.
 So something like this:

 <script src="https://edsu.github.io/multiverse/multiverse.js"></script>